-She plays a critical role in the coordination of Capitol Hill advocacy days for clients ranging from small nonprofits to large associations.
-Ms. Cazeault is a key member of the practice group's pro bono policy work where her pro bono clients are focused in the education and healthcare spaces.
-She also has experience with Political Action Committees (PACs), having previously served as a PAC Administrator.
+She plays a critical role in the development of client Capitol Hill advocacy days, both virtual and in-person.
+Taylor is committed to her pro bono activities, specifically related to health research funding and higher education issues.
+She has experience with Political Action Committees (PACs), having previously served as a PAC Administrator.

 - Numerous higher education clients in securing millions of dollars in relief funds and Title IV regulatory waivers under the CARES Act.